 This interpretation is further corroborated by two additional findings.
 First, as shown in column 3 of Table 4, the effect of public health care on household consumption dispersion is stronger for households with a larger number of elderly people.
-Arguably indeed, elderly people are hit by health shocks more frequently relative to the rest of the population (e.g., see De Nardi et al., 2010).
-Second, in line with our mechanism, the results reported in Table 8 show that public health care has a negative impact on several measures of wealth and saving.
+Arguably indeed, elderly people are hit by health shocks more frequently relative to the rest of the population (e.g. see De Nardi, French, and Jones 2010).
+Second, in line with our mechanism, the results reported in Table 10 show that public health care has a negative impact on several measures of wealth and saving.

 A plausible example, consistent with our model and empirical results, is the following.
-An agent expecting poor public health service (e.g., long waiting lists) saves in part to be able to use privately provided health services in case of adverse health shocks.
-Suppose now that the region hires more doctors (hence, regional public wages costs increase), increasing the efficiency of the service (e.g., the length of the waiting lists is reduced).35 This could have two effects.
-On the one hand, the improved quality of the public sector's services increases consumption via a reduction in precautionary wealth: if hit by a negative health shock, the agent will be less reliant on the expensive services provided by the private sector.
+An agent expecting poor public health service (e.g. long waiting lists) saves in part to be able to use privately provided health services in case of adverse health shocks.
+Suppose now the region buys goods (softwares, medical instruments, or other consumables) which allows to speed-up the process of some treatments.
+This increases the regional government expenditures, while improving the efficiency of the service (e.g. the length of the waiting lists is reduced).35 This could have two effects.
+On the one hand, the improved quality of the public sector's services increases consumption via a reduction in precautionary wealth: if hit by a negative health shock, the agent will be less forced to rely on the expensive services provided by the private sector.
 In our model, this would be captured by the effect of government consumption on the variance of health shocks.
-On the other hand, an increase in publicly provided health services might also reduce expenses on private health-related goods, e.g., reducing the mean of health shocks in our model.36 As indicated in Table 3, we do not find this last effect on non-durable consumption.
+On the other hand, an increase in publicly provided health services might also reduce expenses on private health-related goods, e.g. reducing the warious categories of government consumption even after controlling for the effect of consumption dispersion.
+As indicated in column 3 of Table 3, we do not find any crowding-out effect on non-durable consumption.
 A possible explanation for this is that agents substitute expenses in health-related goods both for other classes of goods and for other non-essential health related goods which are typically not publicly provided.